How to Open a Business Banking Account With Us

 That starts with setting up an account with us.
 Whether you’re a one-person shop or a large corporation, we have accounts and tools that are perfect for your business’ financial needs.

-Here’s what you need to know to begin the process of opening an account.
+Here's the documentation your business will need to provide to open an account.
 Of course, we’re available to guide you along the way whenever you need help.

 If you already have a business account with Citadel and need to add additional accounts, such as a Business High Yield Savings or a Business Certificate, you can add those accounts when you log in to Online & Mobile Banking or by contacting your relationship manager.